Mid Contract Price Rises

 How to avoid broadband price increases

 If you’re still within the fixed term of your deal and the price increases were clearly communicated in your contract, you can’t switch without paying a penalty fee.
 This is usually more than you’d save by switching to a cheaper deal, but you can still check by comparing offers.
+Some providers offer to pay towards your early exit fee, so it’s well worth taking a look to see what’s out there.

 Our guide to avoiding broadband price increases has more information.